hasan-moni-321/Interactive-Care-Assignment/README.md

 Step-3:   Clone the repository.
 Use below code for cloning the repository.
 git clone https://github.com/hasan-moni-321/Interactive-Care-Assignment

+Step-4:   Got to the Interactive-Care-Assignment folder using below command.
+cd Interactive-Care-Assignment

-Step-4:   Download the trained model from the below link. https://drive.google.com/drive/u/0/folders/1ZVC4RkzsSuROPVVsoNWJy8AjyN43CGCA
+Step-5:   Download the trained model from the below link. https://drive.google.com/drive/u/0/folders/1ZVC4RkzsSuROPVVsoNWJy8AjyN43CGCA

-Step-5: keep the downloaded model in the myproject/Interactive-Care-Assignment directory.
+Step-6: keep the downloaded model in the Interactive-Care-Assignment directory.
 Don't change the model name!

-Step-6: install framework and libraries.
+Step-7: install framework and libraries.
 Run below command in your terminal one by one.

 pip install numpy
 pip install pandas